 Like any other resort town, there are lots of great resorts.
 But in judging a hotel in Palm Springs, the end all be all of a great accommodation is its pool.
 The hotel pool scene is competitive here and the competition for your spot on the lounge chair is fierce.
 Good news.
 Some of these spots are open to the public without a room reservation!

-The pool was in full on party mode (hence the borrowed photo above, I think you have to be there at 6 in the monring when everyone has a hang over to get a shot of it empty!), so we walked around it checking out the rest of the grounds.
+The pool was in full-on party mode (hence the borrowed photo above, I think you have to be there at 6 in the morning when everyone has a hangover to get a shot of it empty!), so we walked around it checking out the rest of the grounds.